gradientspace/geometry3Sharp/README.md

 # Axis Order

 One of the biggest confusions when dealing with data in the Unity world is the axis order.
-Principly, most data realms represent data as being "Z up" (i.e. Z is the vertical dimension) but Unity represents data using "Y up" (i.e. Y is the vertical dimension),
+Simply put, most data realms represent data as being "Z up" (i.e. Z is the vertical dimension) but Unity represents data using "Y up" (i.e. Y is the vertical dimension),

 Trying to keep track of this in your code as you go from importing data to manipulating data to saving data will induce paranoia!